Buried Alive 1990

 Review by Luisito Joaquín González

 Director Jamie Blanks split critics with Urban Legend, his debut movie.
 Some called it brainlessly entertaining, whilst others just called it brainless.
 Looking back, it was actually one of the better efforts that shamelessly jumped on the Scream bandwagon.
 Good enough to garner two sequels and it showed that the director knew how to build tension and had an eye for stylish photography.
-For his follow up, he put a popular cast together, including Denise Richards and David Boreanaz and went back to the roots of the slasher genre’s trappings to terrorize an annual day of celebration.
+For his return to the sub-genre he loved, Blanks put a popular cast together, including Denise Richards and David Boreanaz and went back to the roots of the slasher cycle’s trappings to terrorize an annual day of celebration.
 His choice was Valentine’s Day, the same that was (pick) axed in 1981 by director George Milhalka and his gas masked bogeyman, Harry Walden.

 It starts with a pre-teen valentine disco set in 1988.
 A bespectacled young boy heads on the dance floor looking for a young female to share a dance with.
 First he approaches Shelly (later played by Katherine Heigl) who embarrassingly rebuffs him.
 His charm doesn’t seem to work with Lilly (Jessica Cauffer), Paige (Denise Richards) or Kate (Marley Shelton) either; they all send him packing mercilessly.
 His luck changes when Dorothy (Jessica Capshaw) actually acknowledges him and the twosome leave hand in hand.
 They are later caught kissing under a bench by a gang of bullies.
 In order to save her own self from persecution, Dorothy accuses the youngster of attacking her and so the gang decides to take their own revenge.
 They cover him in red goo, strip him and chase him onto the dance floor where they proceed to beat him up.
 You already know that this kind of stuff usually turns someone in to a violent mass murderer.